fltk/fltk/README.MSWindows.txt

 which should all have been part of your MinGW installation.
 Review the Configuration Summary, maybe take some notes.

+ADVANCED: some versions of MinGW/Msys are broken and complain about a missing --enable-auto-import.
+The solution is to upgrade to the current release.
+If that is not possible, you can include the --enable-auto-import flag when
+linking:
+  ./configure <config flags> LDFLAGS=-Wl,--enable-auto-import :END_ADVANCED

  Building FLTK
 ---------------